-- The backup restore job reads the tapes consequently and copies the backup to the selected staging repository or folder.
+- The backup restore job reads the tapes consecutively and copies the backup to the selected staging repository or folder.

 - When the backup is copied, Veeam registers it temporarily as an imported backup.

 - The backup restore job finishes.

 - The VM restore job receives information about the backup restored successfully and launches a standard VM restore process.
 For details, see Full VM Recovery.